Program details

 -

-Fully automated insulin delivery using AI meal detection and size estimation -
+Enabling fully automated insulin delivery through meal detection and size estimation using artificial intelligence

 -